ammaraskar/Haskell-AdventOfCode-2019/README.md

 # Haskell-AdventOfCode-2019

-Solutions for Advent of Code 2019 in Haskell
+My solutions for Advent of Code 2019 in Haskell.

+## Days Done:

+* Day 1